-- Theater and Culture
+- Theater and Culture: Rise from Ritual

-- Intersecting Performances: Dance-Theater (cross-listed with the dance department)
+- Intersecting Performances: Dance-Theater (cross-listed with the Dance Department)

-- Special Projects: Gender in Contemporary Performance (cross-listed with the department of Gender and Women's Studies)
+- Special Projects: Gender in Contemporary Performance (cross-listed with the Department of Gender and Women's Studies)

 We encourage you to meet with a theater professor to discuss your interests and the major.